yutingshen/filesort/README.md

 ## Assumptions

-Strings are alphanumeric meanincauseg they only contains only letters from a-z and A-Z and numbers from 0-9
+Strings are alphanumeric meaning they contain only letters from a-z and A-Z and integers from 0-9.

-String lengths are between 1 inclusive and 2^31-1

-## Performance
+Descending order is:
+- from z-a and 9-0
+- from longer to shorter strings
+- from alphanumerical values, to pure alphabetical strings, to integers. (e.g. a111 > 111a)
+- is case-insensitive